Descanonge/fronts-toolbox/README.md

 This packages implements different methods directly in Python: they are accelerated by [Numba](https://numba.pydata.org/) and available for Numpy arrays, [Dask](https://dask.org/) arrays, or [Xarray](https://xarray.dev/) data.
 It could also support Cuda arrays if necessary.

 The goal of this package is to offer various methods in such a way that they can be easily read and modified by researchers.
-In that regard, Numba allows to write directly in Python and retain access to a lot of function from Numpy and Scipy.
-This packages provides a common framework to easily add other algorithms, while benefiting from testing and documentation.
+In that regard, Numba allows to write directly in Python and retain access to a lot of functions from Numpy and Scipy.
+This package provides a common framework to easily add other algorithms, while benefiting from automatic testing and documentation.

 ## Documentation